apache/flink/docs/setup/config.md

 ### Runtime Algorithms

+- `taskmanager.runtime.hashjoin-bloom-filters`: Flag to activate/deactivate bloomfilters in the hybrid hash join implementation.
+In cases where the hash join needs to spill to disk (datasets larger than the reserved fraction of memory), these bloom filters can greatly reduce the number of spilled records, at the cost some CPU cycles.
+(DEFAULT: false)
 - `taskmanager.runtime.max-fan`: The maximal fan-in for external merge joins and fan-out for spilling hash tables.
 Limits the number of file handles per operator, but may cause intermediate merging/partitioning, if set too small (DEFAULT: 128).
 - `taskmanager.runtime.sort-spilling-threshold`: A sort operation starts spilling when this fraction of its memory budget is full (DEFAULT: 0.8).
-- `taskmanager.runtime.hashjoin-bloom-filters`: If true, the hash join uses bloom filters to pre-filter records against spilled partitions.
-(DEFAULT: true)

 ## YARN